Dimensions: The PML pan is about 5.25 to 5.5 inches deep.

 Number of Bolts: 17 bolts (there are 19 holes, 2 holes locate the gasket and 17 holes for bolts to hold the pan to the transmission case)

-Availability and Pricing: Finished prototype phase April 2018.
+Availability: Finished prototype phase April 2018.
 Updating design to add a little more clearance for the exhaust on gas engine trucks and make 5.3 inches deep.
 Production parts expected in Fall 2018.
-See pictures of Installations.
+We working to get a limited number of pans available late July.

 Finned to increase surface area for heat dissipation